 The dishes created exclusively for Àngle are a blend of classic and modern cuisine.
 Cuisine that is intended to delight and invite diners to wholeheartedly enjoy an excellent gastronomical experience.

-Àngle delivers two tasting menus.
-Our set menus include appetizers, starters, and smaller main courses, prepared with the best, seasonal fish, seafood and meat, and small desserts and petit fours to finish.
+Àngle delivers a tasting menu.
+Our set menu includes appetizers, starters, and smaller main courses, prepared with the best, seasonal fish, seafood and meat, and small desserts and petit fours to finish.

 For those who would like a little more privacy, Àngle has a small private room, perfect for feasts with family, work colleagues and friends.